sstark/gjfy/README.md

 gjfy-post
 ---------

-gjfy-post is a demonstration client using zsh, curl and jq.
+gjfy-post is a demonstration client using bash, curl and jq.

     usage: ./gjfy-post <authtoken> <secret> [maxclicks]